Apollo comes with a simple method

 ChapterListQuerysends a GraphQL query, which gets resolved by

-apollo-link-stateuses resolvers to slice a chunk fo chapters using the passed offset and limit values and respond to the query
+apollo-link-stateuses resolvers to slice a chunk of requested items and respond to the GraphQL query.

-- React re-renders the application by adding new chapters.
+- React re-renders the application to show new items.

 That's how you implement offset-based pagination with infinite scroll in React using Apollo and